fossasia/susi_linux/docs/development_device_handout.md

-## The SUSI.AI Development DIY Kit
+## The SUSI.AI Speaker Development DIY Kit
 This is a short tutorial to get started with the parts of the SUSI.AI development kit.
 You should have the following parts: